 CMS Energy Corporation and Consumers Energy Company Boards of Directors

-David W. Joos, 59, has served since May 2010 as Chairman of the Board of CMS Energy and Consumers Energy.
-He served from October 2004 to May 2010 as president and chief executive officer of CMS Energy and chief executive officer of Consumers Energy.
-Prior to that, he served from 2001 to 2004 as president and chief operating officer of CMS Energy and Consumers Energy; from 2000 to 2001 as executive vice president and chief operating officer—electric of CMS Energy; and from 1997 to 2000 as president and chief executive officer—electric of Consumers Energy.
+David W. Joos, 61, has served since May 2010 as Chairman of the Boards of CMS and Consumers.
+He served from October 2004 to May 2010 as president and chief executive officer of CMS and chief executive officer of Consumers.
+Prior to that, he served from 2001 to 2004 as president and chief operating officer of CMS and Consumers; from 2000 to 2001 as executive vice president and chief operating officer—electric of CMS; and from 1997 to 2000 as president and chief executive officer—electric of Consumers.
 He is a director of Steelcase, Inc. and AECOM Technology Corporation.
-He has been a director of CMS Energy and Consumers Energy since 2001.
+He has been a director of CMS and Consumers since 2001.

-He brings to the Boards knowledge and experience gained throughout his more than 27 years with Consumers Energy and CMS Energy including his extensive knowledge and practical experience in engineering, operations and maintenance of power plants and utility systems.
+He brings to the Boards knowledge and experience gained throughout his more than 28 years with Consumers and CMS including his extensive knowledge and practical experience in engineering, operations and maintenance of power plants and utility systems.
 Managing a regulated utility has also built for him a solid foundation in utility regulation, governmental affairs, corporate governance, human resources and environmental expertise which benefit the Boards.
-Mr. Joos holds a bachelor’s degree in engineering science and a master’s degree in nuclear engineering from Iowa State University, and completed the Harvard Business School Program for Management Development in 1990.
+Mr. Joos holds a bachelor’s degree in engineering science and a master’s degree in nuclear engineering from Iowa State University and completed the Harvard Business School Program for Management Development in 1989.
 He has worked extensively in the nuclear power industry.
-He also currently serves on the board and executive committee of Business Leaders for Michigan.
+He served on the board and executive committee of Business Leaders for Michigan until 2013.

 A Yale‑educated attorney, he formerly practiced law with the New York firm of Cravath, Swaine & Moore, LLP, served as a Securities and Exchange Commissioner, was general counsel and senior vice president of Time Inc., and chief administrative officer of Time Warner Inc. His qualifications for service as a director include his experience in governmental affairs, law, compensation, human resources, mergers, acquisitions, and corporate governance.
 Mr. Lochner also has previously served as a director of Brooklyn Bancorp and American Television and Communications, as a member of the Board of Governors of the American Stock Exchange and the National Association of Securities Dealers, and on the advisory board of Republic N.Y.
 Corp.

-John G. Russell, 54, has served since May 2010 as president and chief executive officer of CMS Energy and president and chief executive officer of Consumers Energy.
-Prior to that he served from October 2004 to May 2010 as president and chief operating officer of Consumers Energy; he served from December 2001 to July 2004 as executive vice president and president and chief executive officer—electric of Consumers Energy; and from July 2004 to October 2004 as executive vice president and president—electric and gas of Consumers Energy.
+John G. Russell, 56, has served since May 2010 as president and chief executive officer of CMS and president and chief executive officer of Consumers.
+Prior to that he served from October 2004 to May 2010 as president and chief operating officer of Consumers; he served from December 2001 to July 2004 as executive vice president and president and chief executive officer—electric of Consumers; and from July 2004 to October 2004 as executive vice president and president—electric and gas of Consumers.
 He serves on the board of Hubbell Incorporated.
-He has been a director of CMS Energy and Consumers Energy since May 2010.
+He has been a director of CMS and Consumers since May 2010.

-Mr. Russell is qualified to serve on the Boards based on the knowledge and experience acquired throughout his more than 29 years with Consumers Energy.
+Mr. Russell is qualified to serve on the Boards based on the knowledge and experience acquired throughout his more than 30 years with Consumers.
 He has in‑depth knowledge of all aspects of the utility.
-His vast experience within the regulated utility, hands‑on experience and the leadership positions he has held have provided him with a perspective from which the Boards greatly benefit.
+His vast experience within the regulated utility industry, hands‑on experience and the leadership positions he has held have provided him with a perspective from which the Boards greatly benefit.
 Mr. Russell holds a bachelor’s degree from Michigan State University in business administration.
 In 1994, he completed the Harvard Business School Program for Management Development.
-He currently serves on the boards of directors of the American Gas Association (AGA), Business Leaders for Michigan, the Edison Electric Institute (EEI), Grand Rapids-based The Right Place Inc. and the Michigan Chamber of Commerce.
+He currently serves on the boards of the American Gas Association, Business Leaders for Michigan, the Edison Electric Institute, and Grand Valley State University.
+Mr. Russell previously served as a director on the Right Place Inc. and the Michigan Chamber of Commerce.

-Kenneth L. Way, 72, retired as chairman of Lear Corporation, a Southfield, Michigan‑based supplier of automotive interior systems to the automotive industry.
-He is a director of Cooper Standard Automotive.
-During the past five years, he previously served as a director of Comerica Inc. and WESCO International, Inc. He has been a director of CMS Energy and Consumers Energy since 1998.
+Kenneth L. Way, 74, is the retired chairman of Lear Corporation (“Lear”), a Southfield, Michigan‑based supplier of automotive interior systems to the automotive industry.
+He is a director of Cooper‑Standard Holdings, Inc. During the past five years, he previously served as a director of Comerica Inc. and WESCO International, Inc. He has been a director of CMS and Consumers since 1998.

 In his 38‑year career with Lear and its predecessor companies, he held key positions in various engineering, manufacturing, and general management roles.
 Mr. Way served as chief executive officer of Lear from 1988 to 2000, and as Lear chairman from 1988 through 2002.
 His extensive background and knowledge in financial matters and investor relations coupled with the governmental, legal and governance expertise he gained over his career, qualify him to serve on the Boards.

-Laura H. Wright, 53, has served since her retirement in September 2012 from Southwest Airlines Co.
-(Southwest) as a consultant to Southwest.
-In September 2012, she retired from Southwest as senior vice president of finance and chief financial officer of Southwest.
-Ms. Wright served in those positions since July 2004.
-During her 25 year career with Southwest, she served as vice president of finance and treasurer (2001 - 2004); Treasurer (1998 – 2001); Assistant Treasurer (1995-1998); and other financial roles (1988 – 1995).
+Laura H. Wright, 54, founded GSB Advisory LLC, to provide interim executive and financial management to growth and non‑profit companies after her retirement in 2012.
+In September 2012, she retired from Southwest Airlines Co. (“Southwest”) as senior vice president of finance and chief financial officer, positions she had held since July 2004.
+During her 25‑year career with Southwest, she held various positions, including vice president of finance and treasurer, treasurer, assistant treasurer and other financial roles.
 Southwest is based in Dallas, Texas, and is engaged in the operation of passenger airlines that provide scheduled air transportation in the United States.
-Ms. Wright currently serves as a trustee of Pebblebrook Hotel Trust.
-She has been a director of CMS Energy and Consumers Energy since February 2013.
+Ms. Wright currently serves as a trustee of Pebblebrook Hotel Trust and as a board member of TE Connectivity Ltd. She has been a director of CMS and Consumers since February 2013.